240 – Dress Code

 d.
 The neck must be no more than one inch below the jaw line.

-5. The following styles of facial hair are NOT permitted:
+5. The following styles of facial hair are not permitted:

 a.
 Chin Strap Beards – Beards that are trimmed to a thin line along the jaw.